-Communication faculty provide one-on-one coaching to help students and staff practice presentations, cope with speech anxiety, develop and organize solo or group presentations, and improve oral communication skills.
-Services are provided on a drop-in basis or by appointment.
-Contact the Speech Lab staff by email at speechlab@parkland.edu, visit the Speech Lab in C-wing, or visit faa.parkland.edu/speech/ lab.html for more information.
+Communication faculty provide one-on-one coaching to help students or staff members practice presentations, cope with speech anxiety, develop and organize solo or group presentations, and improve oral communication skills.
+Services are free and provided on a drop-in basis or by appointment.
+Visit the Presentation Center in C151, email presentationcenter@parkland.edu, or go to faa.parkland. edu/communication/lab.html for more information about drop-in hours.